codalab/codalab-worksheets/docs/rest.md

   Default is 0, meaning to fetch the entire file.
 - `max_line_length`: maximum number of characters to fetch from each line, if either `head` or `tail` is specified.
 Default is 128.
--

 ### `GET /bundles/<uuid:re:0x[0-9a-f]{32}>/contents/blob/`

 API to download the contents of a bundle or a subpath within a bundle.

-For directories this method always returns a tarred and gzipped archive of the directory.
+For directories, this method always returns a tarred and gzipped archive of the directory.

 For files, if the request has an Accept-Encoding header containing gzip, then the returned file is gzipped.
+Otherwise, the file is returned as-is.

 HTTP headers:
 - `Range: bytes=<start>-<end>`: fetch bytes from the range